Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 #### LABS Loft Employment

 This mode works exactly the same as it would for bombs so pre-planning is necessary.
-Select an IP calculate the timers and fly the same attack profile as for Loft bombing.
+Select an IP calculate the timers and fly the same employment profile as for Loft bombing.

 ### Direct Mode